Żabbar: Radio stations

-On the 27th of February 2022, a post was made on the Radju Hompesch Facebook page.
-The post announced that the radio has shut down its operations after 20 years of broadcasting.

 Żabbar in postage stamps

-1993

 The system of local councils in Malta was set up in 1993.
 This was commemorated by a set of 4 postage stamps depicting the coats of arms of the local councils.
 The Żabbar coat of arms can be seen in the top right stamp.

-1997

 In 1996, the Żabbar Local Council made a request to the Postmaster General to issue a set of stamps to commemorate 200 years of Żabbar having the tile of "Citta".
 In 1997, a set of 3 stamps depicting the 3 cities connected with Ferdinand von Hompesch (Żabbar, Siġġiewi, and Żejtun) was issued.
 The Żabbar stamp depicts the Hompesch Gate.

-1998

 Ferdinand von Hompesch himself was depicted on a postage stamp issued in 1998.

-2019

 In 2019, the titular statue of Our Lady of Grace was depicted on a stamp that was part of the Maltese Festa series.